 While previous generations were more focused on pricing, quality and value, from Millenials onwards consumers are now more drawn to authentic marketing, impact-driven business missions, cultural development opportunities and most importantly:

 When you can expect a Baby Boomer to allocate time and go through all the details to see your structured approach and check your credentials, a Gen Z consumer will be onto the next thing that highlights the key benefits quicker than you do.

 This brings me to my first point of how generational differences can cost you clients:

 3 reasons why you might be losing clients

 Using the wrong communication style

 If you want to avoid losing clients due to generational differences, you will have to start with your core branding and tone of voice.
 If you’re not hitting the right notes, your message with fall on deaf ears.
-For example: your ideal client is aged between 40-50, meaning that they would fall within the Baby Boomer generation.
-A very different buying persona than a potential customer who got accustomed to the online world at a young age like Millenials or Gen Z. Watch our for the language you use to make sure that your audience not only understands you but also gets you.
+For example: your ideal client is aged between 40-50, meaning that they would fall within Generation X. A very different buying persona than a potential customer who got accustomed to the online world at a young age like Millenials or Gen Z. Watch out for the language you use to make sure that your audience not only understands you but also gets you.

 Highlight the personal improvement your service or product will create.